 Letter Four remodeled the floor plan of the Dunleer Residence without deviating too far from the house’s existing Spanish-style interiors.
 Since no wall separates the dining room and the kitchen, the designers incorporated different flooring to distinguish them.
 This is an excellent example of combining tiles and wood.
 Different types of flooring can be tricky to pull off, so for more references, do check out DigsDigs’ list of ways to ease floor transition.
 The final kitchen has an overall modern theme with its white cabinets and stainless steel appliances, but it also has a rustic flair thanks to the terracotta tiles and beige and brick backsplash.

 Rosen Residence Kitchen

 The Rosen Residence is a mixture of Territorial, Spanish, and contemporary styles and is designed by Tate Studio.
 As you can see, the kitchen utilizes many different wooden components to enhance the warm ambiance, from the cabinets to the cupboards and even to the ceiling beams.
 The marble countertops and the stainless steel appliances complement the kitchen’s cozy theme.
 Using reclaimed wood or lumber with a natural wood finish can make your kitchen feel cozy; this is just one example.
 For more ideas, look at HomeBNC’s 32 ways to add reclaimed wood to kitchens.

 Morocco Style Kitchen

 For this kitchen, designer Erica Islas married Spanish and Middle Eastern coastal styles.
 Notice how she mixed and matched the wall and floor tiles.
-The hand-painted wall tiles and the throw pillows at the corner dining area give away its Moroccan elements.
+The hand-painted wall tiles and the throw pillows in the corner dining area give away its Moroccan elements.
 Meanwhile, arabesque tiles are used for flooring (as is common in many rustic decor idea styles).
 HomeEdit notes that different tiles can give your cooking space a more personalized look when done right.
 Furthermore, the vibrant colors from the warm woods and teal-colored cupboards complete the kitchen’s unique look.

 Oliver Residence Kitchen